Configuring an SFTP server based on CentOS 7

 - How to delete the resources you created

-To deploy an infrastructure:
+To deploy the infrastructure:

-- Create a VM for the SFTP server.
+- Create the SFTP server VM.

 - Configure the SFTP server.